top of page

 Abby-2.jpg

 Lyric coloratura soprano Abigail Raiford has been praised in the Tulsa World for her “powerful, luxurious soprano voice, as well as her wonderfully comic way of weeping as the woebegone Elvira” in Tulsa Opera’s production of Rossini’s L’Italiana in Algeri.
 Most recently, she was the recipient of the Charles Maggio Award as the 1st Runner Up of Shreveport Opera's Mary Jacobs Smith Singer of the Year Competition, received 4th Place in the Metropolitan Opera Laffont Competition’s Midwest Regional, and made her debut as the soprano soloist in Handel’s Messiah with the Handel Choir of Baltimore.
-This year, she looks forward to her Lincoln Center debut as the soprano soloist in Fauré’s Requiem with Manhattan Concert Productions in David Geffen Hall, premiering a new English translation of Haydn’s Jupiter’s Journey to the Earth with the little OPERA theatre of ny, and covering the role of Giulietta in Bellini’s I Capuleti e i Montecchi with Teatro Nuovo this summer.
+This year, she looks forward to her Lincoln Center debut as the soprano soloist in Fauré’s Requiem with Manhattan Concert Productions in David Geffen Hall, premiering a new English translation of Haydn’s Jupiter’s Journey to the Earth with the little OPERA theatre of ny, singing the soprano solos in Mendelssohn's Lobgesang with the York Symphony Orchestra, and covering the role of Giulietta in Bellini’s I Capuleti e i Montecchi with Teatro Nuovo this summer.

 Last season held many exciting opportunities for her, including her debut as the soprano soloist in Orff’s Carmina Burana with the Emory University Symphony Orchestra & Choir, as well as continuing her work with Experiments in Opera for their program of five new one-act operas, Five Ways to Die.
 She was also named a Grant Winner by the Career Bridges Foundation, a District Winner of the Metropolitan Opera Laffont Competition’s Tulsa District, and an Encouragement Award Winner of the Gerda Lissner International Vocal Competition.